petervdn/notivuecation/README.md

 The available options are:

 * `addMethodsToVue`: Whether the `notify`, `alert` and `confirm` methods should be added to the Vue instance.
 Default: `true`.
 * `componentName`: Name of the default component.
-Default: `'notifvuecation'` .
+Default: `'notivuecation'` .
 This defines the element name you should use for the component: `<notivuecation />`
 * `getButtonForEscape`: A function that gets the notification-data as argument and returns the button (or nothing) that will be used when pressing the escape key.
 The default will make the key work in two cases: the cancel button for a `confirm` call, or the single button when there is only one.
 If you don't want it to do anything, you can nullify the property: `{ getButtonForEscape: null }`.